manuthecoder/elmasri-client/README.md

 - ➗ **Formula Support**: ElmasriAI incorporates LaTeX for clear, precise formula representation, so students get used to seeing equations the way they appear on exams, like `$F = ma$`.
 - 🤫 **Spoilers**: Instead of just giving away an answer to a whole physics problem, ElmasriAI will divide the steps into clickable sections so students can reveal steps one-by-one.

+- 📲 **PWA**: Add ElmasriAI to your home screen by clicking "Install app!"

 ElmasriAI is more than just an assistant; it’s a digital re-creation of Mr. Elmasri’s teaching style, encouraging students to learn independently while also providing the guidance needed for AP Physics success.

 ## The technical stuff